With earnings season now hitting a full swing, the opportunities really start to pop.

 - The Shockingly Tiny Earnings Number That Could Shift the Entire Market

-So why does Shah say this is just a "kind-of rally" with all this seemingly good news?
+So why do I say this is just a "kind-of rally" with all this seemingly good news?

-The trade talks seemed to be the only good news last week, until it was stripped down and re-rated by market judges.
+This was good news, until it was stripped down and re-rated by market judges.